V4Fire/Client/src/traits/i-active-items/README.md

 ## active

-Specifies if item is active at the current time.
+Specifies if item is active by default.

 ## activatable